JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

 #----------PROGRAM INPUTS----------#

 For both VAE and DCVAE models, one requires a file that contains the training and testing data in *.npy format.
+For VAE, the input shape is (9453,) and for DCVAE, the input shape is (144,144,1).

 #----------PROGRAM OUTPUTS----------#